nguyentn2021/Etherium-Price-Prediction/README.md

 ### 2. Dataset

-The full on-chain data of is downloaded from https://coinmetrics.io/.
+The on-chain data is downloaded from https://coinmetrics.io/.
 There are hundreds of columns on the Ethereum on-chain data, I select the most below important features that have a huge impact on the Ether price.
 Their definitions are as follows:
 - PriceUSD: Ethereum Price
 - AdrActCnt: Number of active addresses
 - AdrBal1in100MCnt: Number of addresses with balances greater than 100M